massbrowser/android/docs/adding_to_third_party.md

 ### Modify DEPS

-If the code is applicable and will be compiled on all supported Chromium platforms (Windows, Mac, Linux, ChromeOS, iOS, Android), check it in to [src/third_party](http://src.chromium.org/viewvc/chrome/trunk/src/third_party/).
+If the code is applicable and will be compiled on all supported Chromium platforms (Windows, Mac, Linux, Chrome OS, iOS, Android), check it in to [src/third_party](http://src.chromium.org/viewvc/chrome/trunk/src/third_party/).

 If the code is only applicable to certain platforms, check it in to